burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Here we present materials presented by Prof. Charles Leiserson, Prof. Julian Shun (and invited speakers) during the course [15] [Performance Engineering Of Software Systems, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/).

 1. **Select Good Algorithm.** The good asymptotically rate algorithm is not necessarily the fastest, however, it's a good start heuristic.
-However, in some cases, reducing the work does not automatically reduce the algorithm running time due to computer hardware's complex nature, including instruction-level parallelism, caching, vectorization, branch prediction, etc.
+In some cases, reducing the work does not automatically reduce the algorithm running time due to computer hardware's complex nature, including instruction-level parallelism, caching, vectorization, branch prediction, etc.

 2. **Pack structure into bits.** If you have a structure that stores integers with values you can facilitate bitfields in C/C++.
 This method saves space, but to extract and set bits, the read and write will be coupled with bit operations.